Empower Field at Mile High: Concerts

-The stadium has held several concerts.
+The stadium has held several notable concerts.

 Other notable events

 The stadium has hosted other sports events.
 The first football game held (college, on September 1, 2001; attendance 75,022) was the Rocky Mountain Showdown, when the University of Colorado Buffaloes defeated the Colorado State University Rams 41–14.
 On July 2, 2005, it hosted the 2005 Major League Lacrosse All-Star Game.
 In 2006, Major League Lacrosse placed the expansion Outlaws in Denver.

 In August 1977, 1978 and 2004, it hosted the Drum Corps International (DCI) World Championships, and every July hosts Drums Along the Rockies, which is a major competition in the annual DCI summer tour.
 Drums Along the Rockies is the longest-running event held at any Mile High named stadium, from 1963 through 2019.
-Although canceled in 2020 due to the COVID Pandemic, the event is expected to return in July 2021.
+Although canceled in 2020 due to the COVID pandemic, the event returned in 2021.

 On August 28, 2008, Democratic presidential nominee Barack Obama accepted the Democratic Party's nomination for President of the United States here, moving the 2008 Democratic National Convention from Ball Arena.
 Approximately 84,000 people attended Obama's speech, exceeding the normal capacity of the stadium due to the placement of audience on the field.

 On April 13, 2019, the stadium hosted its first AMA Supercross Championship event.

 On April 27, 2019, the stadium hosted its first Monster Jam show.
 On April 23, 2022, it hosted another.

-The stadium was a candidate venue for the 2026 FIFA World Cup, however it was not chosen by FIFA as one of the 16 venues to host to the tournament.
+The stadium was a candidate venue for the 2026 FIFA World Cup; however, it was not chosen by FIFA as one of the 16 venues to host to the tournament.

 Denver Broncos Ring of Fame

 The Denver Broncos Ring of Fame was created in 1984 by team owner Pat Bowlen to honor former players and administrators who played significant roles in the franchise's history.
 The names and years of service (and in most cases, jersey numbers) of the men inducted into the ring are displayed on the Level 5 facade of the stadium.
 There is no specific number of new members that may be chosen for induction in any given year; in many years, no new members were inducted.

-While the Ring of Fame was carried over from the old stadium to the new, the names were re-ordered to separate the inductees who served the team during the pre-Pat Bowlen (the team's current owner and founder of the Ring) era from those who served during Bowlen's ownership.
+While the Ring of Fame was carried over from the old stadium to the new, the names were re-ordered to separate the inductees who served the team during the pre-Pat Bowlen (the team's owner until 2019 and founder of the Ring) era from those who served during Bowlen's ownership.
 One of the most noticeable changes was the move of John Elway's name to the center of the ring, located directly between the goalposts of the north end zone.